TimSeaM/SC1015-Mini-Project-/README.md

 The dataset used for this project is retrieved from [here](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who)

-Dataset are uploaded here as Life Expectancy Data.csv and CleanedLifeExpectancy.csv
+Datasets used and produced are uploaded here as "Life Expectancy Data.csv" and "CleanedLifeExpectancy.csv"

 ## Video presentation